anomaly/gallagher/docs/docs/design.md

 ## SQL

+The SQL interface is built using the `shillelagh` library.
+The library exposes various `metadata` which the extension gathers to construct the SQL interface.
+The following is a guide to outline how that works and what you require to populate should you wish to extend or contribute to the SQL interface.

+Each API Endpoint configuration that wishes to support the SQL interfaces returns a constant named `__shillelagh__` which is a tuple of classes that are used to query the endpoint.
+The classes must be a subclass of `AppBaseResponseModel` and must implement a `result_set` property that returns a reference to the property that provides the resultset for the SQL queries.

 ```python
 # Write up Alarms for querying via the SQL interface
 __shillelagh__ = (
     Alarms,
 )
 ```

+The following demonstrates two examples where `CardholderSummaryResponse` returns the `results` property

 ```python
 class CardholderSummaryResponse(AppBaseResponseModel):